How a Reverse Mortgage Works

 Single-Purpose Reverse Mortgages

 These represent the most limited but also the least expensive option.
 As the name suggests, you can use them for only one purpose, which the lender specifies.
-Typically, the lenders are local or state government agencies or non-profit organizations, and these loans are usually intended for low- or moderate-income homeowners.
+Typically, the lenders are local or state government agencies or non-profit organizations, and these loans are usually intended for low- or moderate-income homeowners for tasks like property taxes or home repairs.

 Federally-Insured Reverse Mortgages

-Known as home equity conversion mortgages (HECM), this type is the most common of the three, which is why it’s often used as the foremost example when providing a definition of a reverse mortgage.
-It is generally backed and supervised by the US Department of Housing and Urban Development
+Known as home equity conversion mortgages (HECM), this type is the most common of the three types.
+It is generally backed by the Federal Housing Administration (FHA) and supervised by the US Department of Housing and Urban Development

 Unlike the previous option, HECM has higher upfront costs and is typically more expensive overall.
 However, it carries no income-based restrictions, and there are no limits on how you can spend your money.